stevavoliajvar/stop_cloudflare/PEOPLE.md

+"I think the same, but a lot of pages use it, not only Cloudflare.
+Also, this captcha asks every single time, so every time I access a Cloudflare protected page, I need to complete a captcha, same with other pages that use it.
+SimplicityFirstPrivacyLast" by [sapphirevideos2](https://twitter.com/SapphireVideos2/status/1276628421334855680)

 "Browsing the internet with TOR, I can now confirm I am familiar with all of Cloudflare CAPTCHA images to the point of vomit" by [reuvenim](https://twitter.com/reuvenim/status/1275966019371020290)